 Diverse mobility management related resource efficiencies are covered in clause 6.2.

+Prioritized delivery of Exception Data is still possible for UEs in situations that would otherwise be restricted due to mechanisms to achieve resource efficiencies.

 Security related resource efficiencies are covered in clause 8.8.